-Get your hands on a copy of The Complete Guide to Service Learning, by Cathryn Berger Hayes, M.A.
-Although it’s written with a classroom perspective and tone (words like pedagogy abound, but don’t let that deter you), this excellent book is packed with service ideas that would easily transfer to a homeschool or group environment, like Scouts.
+The Complete Guide to Service Learning, by Cathryn Berger Hayes, M.A.
+Although is written with a classroom perspective and tone (words like pedagogy abound, but don’t let that deter you), this excellent book is packed with service ideas that would easily transfer to a homeschool or group environment, like Scouts.

 Chapters one and two focus on service learning within a classroom environment and any relevant considerations related to school settings.
 Although interesting to read, most homeschooling parents will want to zero in on chapter three, “The Theme Chapters and the Service Learning Bookshelf,” before diving into the best part – in my opinion – of the book, part two, “Service Learning Themes.”

 Kaye outlines thirteen general themes, including Animal Protection and Care; Elders; the Environment; Hunger, Homelessness, and Poverty; and Literacy, to name a few.
 Each theme chapter includes:

 - Preparation: activities and discussions that prompt students to think about that specific theme

 - Service Learning Scenarios: real life examples of successful service learning experiences, with suggested grade levels (although you can adapt for age differences)

 - Bookshelf: an annotated bibliography of relevant picture books, nonfiction, and fiction selections with grade recommendations